b-lukaszuk/BS_wJ_eng/contents/stem_and_leaf.md

 9|7
 </pre>

-Now, numbers from the Construction section:
+Now, the numbers from the Construction section:

 <pre>
 getStemLeafPlot(stemLeafTest2)